• Skip to primary navigation

 What are the disadvantages of the neobank N26?

 We think it’s really a great solution for travelers in addition to your regular bank that will save you a lot of money on withdrawal fees abroad.
-If you are Swiss and you are not at Postfinance (which is the only Swiss bank that does not charge withdrawal fees abroad), you could have an N26 account in addition to your bank to avoid being cheated 😉 .
+If you’re Swiss and not with Postfinance (which is the only Swiss bank that doesn’t charge foreign withdrawal fees), you could have an N26 account as a complement to your bank to avoid getting ripped off, but after our comparison, we’d tend to believe that Neon is more advantageous for the Swiss (N26 You won’t be available to the Swiss in 2024) 😉 .

 NB: This article contains partner links to N26.
 This means that if you go through our links to open an account we will receive a small commission (of course this does not change anything for you in terms of price).
 So if you want to support us in the work we do on our site do not hesitate to go through these links if you plan to open an account or to share this article with your friends.
 Thanks! 🙂